espresso/espresso/docs/Setup.md

 But when it comes to develop more compelling apps, we need more control.

-And Espresso kindly offer it.
+And Espresso kindly offering it.

 **# 1** - Actions can be configured by name